Toronto Basement Flooding Protection Subsidy Program Explained

 You can't control the weather, but you can control how you prepare for it.

-Checking taps, toilets and appliances that use water is one way to prevent in-home flooding.
-However, taking steps to minimize the possibility of basement flooding from leaks in the foundation or sewage back-up could potentially save you thousands of dollars when the next big storm hits.
-Not only will your insurance company thank you by possibly giving you a break on your insurance costs, but the City of Toronto is now providing a subsidy to help you install flood prevention devices.
+Checking taps, toilets, and appliances that use water is one way to prevent in-home flooding.
+However, taking steps to minimize the possibility of basement flooding from leaks in the foundation or sewage backup could potentially save you thousands of dollars when the next big storm hits.
+Not only will your insurance company thank you for possibly giving you a break on your insurance costs, but the City of Toronto is now providing a subsidy to help you install flood prevention devices.

 Not all floods are preventable but there are some simple things you can do to prevent your home from the risk of flood.